VPManske/functional_pipes/README.md

 Methods that don't end in _kargs will automatically wrap a passed in arguments to the function with the * operator that.
 Example in Example Usage with comment "# automatic unpacking arguments".
 If a method ends with _kargs it means the function passed into it has the ** (keyed arguments).
 Pipe.**dict**()
+Should only be used for closing a Pipe because if another segement draws from dict the next segment will only get the keys and the the values.
 Pipe.**frozenset**()
 Pipe.**set**()
 Pipe.**list**()